TR-tryingnewstuff/keras-rl-and-gym-first-algo/README.md

 	pip install --upgrade --no-cache-dir git+https://github.com/StreamAlpha/tvdatafeed.git

-There are 3 possible different actions it must choose from at every step : sell (0), do nothing (1), buy (2)
+There are 3 possible different actions the agent must choose from at every step : sell (0), do nothing (1), buy (2)

 Rewards are based on profit / loss.